-The CARES team has a list of recommended resources for mental health, recovery, and crisis intervention on their MSJC Campus Web Page.
+The MSJC Mental Health Team has a list of recommended resources for mental health, recovery, and crisisintervention on their MSJC Campus Web Page.

 MSJC Sexual Assault Policy

 Mt.
 San Jacinto College recognizes that sexual assault is a serious issue and will not tolerate actions of sexual assault on or off campus.
 Reference AP 3540 for detailed information on the college's response to Sexual Assaults on Campus.
 The college will investigate all allegations of sexual assault and take appropriate disciplinary, criminal, and legal action.